crpiano/pianolessonszurich.github.io/_services/howtobuyafirstpiano.md

 AP650 (1059 euros)
 AP710 (1498 euros)

-## Part 3: Acoustic and hybrid pianos
+# Part 3: Acoustic and hybrid pianos

-# ACOUSTIC PIANO
+## Acoustic Piano

 It will give you the original sound and playing experience.
 The sound of an acoustic piano is created entirely by a physical mechanism, without electronics.
 This will allow you to enjoy the pleasure of playing an instrument with 100% real sound and mechanics.